redhat-developer/vscode-server-connector/README.md

    This extension supports all global and provisional server parameters documented in [vscode-rsp-ui](https://github.com/redhat-developer/vscode-rsp-ui#server-parameters), including `mapProperty.launch.env` for setting environment variables.
 The parameters below are specific to JBoss / WildFly.

    * `"args.vm.override.string"` - allow to override VM arguments.
 Once you edit this flag, *make sure "args.override.boolean" is set to true before launching your server.
-Otherwise, the server will attempt to auto-generate the launch arguments as it normally does.*
+Otherwise, the server will attempt to auto-generate the launch arguments as it normally does.* Supports `${env_var:NAME}` substitution (see FAQ below).
    * `"args.program.override.string"` - allow to override program arguments.
 Once you edit this flag, *make sure "args.override.boolean" is set to true before launching your server.
-Otherwise, the server will attempt to auto-generate the launch arguments as it normally does.*
+Otherwise, the server will attempt to auto-generate the launch arguments as it normally does.* Supports `${env_var:NAME}` substitution (see FAQ below).
    * `"args.shutdown.override.boolean"` - allow to override shutdown program and VM arguments independently of the startup arguments.
 Works the same way as `"args.override.boolean"` but only affects the shutdown/stop launch.
    * `"args.shutdown.vm.override.string"` - allow to override shutdown VM arguments.
 Set `"args.shutdown.override.boolean"` to `true` and start the server once to generate this property, then edit as needed.
    * `"args.shutdown.program.override.string"` - allow to override shutdown program arguments.
 Set `"args.shutdown.override.boolean"` to `true` and start the server once to generate this property, then edit as needed.